moja-global/Land_Sector_Datasets/Land_Sector_Data_Analysis/Land_Sector_Dataset_Description.md

 ### Moja Global's Land Sector Dataset Description

-In most files, there is a field called ***geometry***.
-These fields represents vector geometry is used to represent the spatial component of geographic features with discrete boundaries.
+In most files, there is a field called **geometry**.
+These fields represent vector geometry and are used to represent the spatial components of geographic features with discrete boundaries.
 #### DECLARATION: Any field already described in a current section is ignored in the subsequent sections to avoid field description redundancy.

 The Land Sector Dataset is divided into five main categories; which are: